Last Updated: October 10, 2024

 The University of Massachusetts – Boston was founded in 1964, created as a state college when there were very few other state colleges in the area.
 Today, the university has a massive enrollment of more than 16,000 students, yet still maintains a small university feel in the heart of the Boston area.

 This gerontology degree is unique in that it requires a final capstone, which allows students the opportunity to tie together their learning with hands-on research.
-To apply for admission, interested candidates should have a minimum GPA of 2.72.
-Official transcripts, test scores, letters of recommendation, and a statement of purpose are also required.
+To apply for admission, interested candidates should have:

 Virginia Commonwealth University